 Throughout the time that the Mille Miglia took place, the race was generally dominated by Italian drivers, driving Italian cars.
 However, three races had been won by foreign cars too and all of them had been German.
 Rudolf Caracciola won in 1931 in a Mercedes along with mechanic Wilhelm Sebastian.

 Some spectators were killed during the 1938 Mille Miglia and so the race was briefly stopped by Benito Mussolini, resuming in 1940 during World War II.
-The race had been then given the name of Grand Prix of Brescia and it had several short courses in northern Italian regions at the time.
+The race was then given the name of Grand Prix of Brescia and it had several short courses in northern Italian regions at the time.
 In this 1940 race, Enzo Ferrari debuted his first design, the AAC tipo 815.

 Mille Miglia after the War

 After the war, the race returned to its previous format and also continued to be dominated by Italian drivers.
 In 1952 Mercedes made a good effort, finishing second with Karl Kling and Hans Klenk in the original Gullwing 300SL.

 Once again Italians usually won, but Peter Collins, Wolfgang von Trips and Juan Manuel Fangio did manage to win the Mille Miglia during the 1950s.
 The team of Stirling Moss and Denis Jenkinson ran reconnaissance laps before the race with Jenkinson used as a navigator.
 Though this strategy using a variety of coded hand signals helped them, it was Moss's innate driving ability which had been most useful.

 Mille Miglia Ban and Today's Version

 From 1958 till 1961 Mille Miglia had resumed for a short time as a rally type round trip race mainly run at street legal speeds, it was quickly discontinued.

 From 1977, Mille Miglia Storica began.
 This is a parade for all the pre-1957 cars held in May, which spreads over the course of a few days.
 In this race, which is a dream for classic car lovers, course time, not speed, is most important, showcasing the vintage cars, dating from the 1927 to 1957 races.